 Most of today’s electrified fencing is used for agricultural purposes.
-It’s installed to contain animals such as horses, sheep, or poultry.
-One time touching an electrified fence and most animals will know to stay away.
+It is installed to contain animals such as horses, sheep, or poultry.
+After one touch to an electrified fence, most animals will know to stay away.
 Other applications include:

 - Keeping animals away from airport runways